jeffcap1/vite-presentation/slides/features.md

 <!--
 - No loaders needed!
-- CSS – Can support scss, sass, less, styl and .stylus by default.
+- CSS: Can support scss, sass, less, styl and .stylus by default.
 - If the project contains a postcss file it will automatically be used during builds.
 -->